Internal Comms in a gaming startup

 Emily: I think the people who are developing games, they are massively invested in what they do.
 Often they are gamers in their personal lives.

-They are truly invested in playing the games, the types of games that they're creating, outside of work, which, you know, when I was working for on Onfido with FinTech, It was a finance is finance tech.
+They are truly invested in playing the games, the types of games that they're creating, outside of work, which, you know, when I was working for on Onfido with FinTech, It was a finance tech.
 It was about ID verification.
 If you signed up to a bank, for example, the technology that Vito put together would verify your identity, which is fantastic, but you're not going to be doing that in your free time.

 You're not necessarily going to be invested in the world of finance, outside of work.
 Whereas in gaming, it's almost like a vocation.
 I don't think that many people join big gaming businesses if they're not into games.
 Now, I joined and my experience of gaming is very much on mobile and, and you know, a little bit of PC games.
 I was a massive Sims advocate and Sims player when I was a teenager.

 I think that the people who are developing games in our business are genuinely invested in the gaming industry and love it.
 That's the type of thing I've needed to tap into in terms of communicating with them.
 They're also incredibly analytical and provide challenges all the time.

 They want reasoning for why things are being done, they don't like change ,new channels that are put in from the Internal Comms perspective changes the way things are done.
 If you can describe or really help people understand actually why things are happening this way ?
 Bring them on the journey with you, rather than just putting in place something and hoping for the best.
 I've got an example of that on Onfido, because there were an awful lot of texts taking people in I'm on Thedo as well.
 They were developing the code behind the scenes, to develop FinTech capabilities and I introduced the new intranet?
 And I made it the default homepage for everyone.